 Necrotizing Soft Tissue Infections

-NSTI is a rapidly progressive infection resulting in extensive necrosis of soft-tissue structures.
+Necrotizing soft tissue infections (NSTI) are a rapidly progressive infection resulting in extensive necrosis of soft-tissue structures.
 It can develop into a life-threatening condition WITHIN HOURS (rapid onset and fulminant course)

 NSTI leads to severe systemic morbidity and mortality if not diagnosed and treated promptly.
 Mortality is between 25-40%.